jjsk-project/GenAI-Market_Analyst/README.md

 This project is also my capstone project for the Master of Data Science at the University of Queensland.
 Therefore, the ETA completion would be April.
 Please stay tuned for the coding part of this project.

+---
+Project 2: GenAI Market Analyst
 ----
 Q1: What aspects of Generative AI are you most interested in and why do you want to be part of Exemplar Forum 2024?

-Project 2: GenAI Market Analyst

 I am interested in how generative AI can bridge between data and engineering.
 As a consultant in the data science and mechanical engineering field, I am excited to learn and explore various applications of GenAI from Exemplar Forum 2024.
 (This section is same as previously submitted project 1: GenAI-Video_Summarization)

 Q2:Have you experimented with or explored any Generative AI solutions?

-Project 2: GenAI Market Analyst

 I have utilised generative AI to summarize and prepare for industry learning materials and client deliverables.
 When starting a project in an industry that I am not familiar with, generative AI can help smooth the learning curve for the project and provide creative and diverse insights on the project.
 This could lead to more meaningful engagement and informative interactions between Aurecon and clients.
 (This section is same as previously submitted project 1: GenAI-Video_Summarization)